Forbes College: Affiliations

-Forbes is a two-year college, paired with nearby Whitman College.
-Only first- and second-year students (with the exception of several upperclass Residential College Advisors) live in Forbes.
-Forbesians who wish to live in a residential college past their sophomore year may move into one of the three four-year colleges, Whitman, Mathey, and Butler.
+Prior to 2023, Forbes was a two-year college, paired with nearby Whitman College.
+Only first- and second-year students (with the exception of several upperclass Residential College Advisors) lived in Forbes.
+Forbesians who wished to live in a residential college past their sophomore year may have moved into one of the three four-year colleges, Whitman, Mathey, or Butler.
 Since Forbes is paired with Whitman College, priority for housing in Whitman is given to students who spent their first two years living in Forbes or Whitman.
 Therefore, although it is possible for a Forbesian to move into any of the three four-year colleges after sophomore year, it is most advantageous for them to move into Whitman.

+Starting in 2023, all residential colleges became four-year colleges.

 Life at Forbes

 Activities and events

 Forbes College hosts a diverse range of intellectual, social, and cultural events.

 Over dinner, about two to three times a semester, invited guests speak to Forbes residents about their travels, their work or research, their latest publication, or simply provoke with some unconventional ideas.

 Friday afternoons at 4:00 p.m., the College Office staff invite students to join them for tea and pastries and some informal conversation on just about anything.

 The Music Society encourages performances by student artists and brings a number of music related events to Forbes each year.
 Performers have included instrumentalists, singers, chamber groups, the University Chamber Orchestra, the Jazz Ensemble, folk singers, and classical ensembles.

-Forbes College participates vigorously in the University's program of intramural sports, and has been the residential college champion 11 out of 22 years.
+Forbes College participates vigorously in the university's program of intramural sports, and has been the residential college champion 11 out of 22 years.
 Men's, women's, and co-ed teams are formed in many different sports.
 Forbes finished this past year with a significant lead.

 The Forbes Film Society (FFS) hosts regular film screenings, discussions, and lectures related to cinema.
 Members of the Forbes community are encouraged to join the FFS and participate in organizing screening schedules, to work as projectionists, and to share in the pleasure of watching and discussing a good movie in the company of friends.